The City of Music

 -Saint Stephen’s Cathedral or Stephansdom in German, is among the tallest cathedrals in the world, built on top of previously existing churches, the first of the buildings was ready by 1147 with ongoing works of enlargement during the following centuries.
 The current Gothic and Romanesque building that stands today was started in 1339.
 It’s one of the most recognisable landmarks in the city with its colourful tiles roof.

--Anker Haus Erected in 1895 and designed by Otto Wagner
+-Anker Haus Erected in 1895 and designed by secessionist architect Otto Wagner.

 -Generali Hof One of the prominent buildings along Graben, constructed in 1831 by Josef Klee.

 -Barons Bartolotti von Partenfeld Palace The only remaining baroque building in Graben.